jmtilli/stirmake/README.md

 has an external submodule with GNU make based build system that is invoked from stirmake, showing the interoperability of stirmake with GNU make.

-Of these, nmsynproxy, ldpairwall, cghcpcli and pptk use programmatic creation of rules, eliminating a lot of boilerplate explicitly specified rules.
+Of these, nmsynproxy, ldpairwall, cghcpcli, pptk and yale use programmatic creation of rules, eliminating a lot of boilerplate explicitly specified rules.

 ## LuaJIT integration